jtrawicki/Example-Work/FinalProject/Network Analysis.md

   ## Time Thieves ##
   You must inspect your traffic capture to answer the following questions:

-   1. What is the domain name of the users' custom site?
+   1. What is the domain name of the users custom site?
       -frank-n-ted.com

    2. What is the IP address of the Domain Controller (DC) of the AD network?